root-project/root/tree/ntuple/v7/doc/specifications.md

  - Feature flag
  - String: name of the ntuple
  - String: description of the ntuple
- - Collection frame: list of fields
+ - List frame: list of fields
- - Collection frame: list of columns
+ - List frame: list of columns
- - Collection frame: list of alias columns
+ - List frame: list of alias columns

 #### Field Description